venicegeo/bftest-integration/README.md

 ## Layout
 In the **ci** folder, there are four subfolders, each with a different kind of test:
-- **Jmeter:**     The load tests against Beachfron APIs, jmx files that run with Apache Jmeter
+- [**Postman:**](https://github.com/venicegeo/bftest-integration#api-integration-tests-postmannewman)   The integration tests against Beachfront APIs, json files that run with Postman (and newman, the cli)
-- **Postman:**    The integration tests against Beachfront APIs, json files that run with Postman (and newman, the cli)
+- [**Selenium:**](https://github.com/venicegeo/bftest-integration#ui-integration-tests-selenium)   The UI tests against the Beachfront front-end, java files that use Selenium and JUnit
-- **Selenium:**   The UI tests against the Beachfront front-end, java files that use Selenium and JUnit
+- [**Jmeter:**](https://github.com/venicegeo/bftest-integration#api-load-tests)     The load tests against Beachfron APIs, jmx files that run with Apache Jmeter
-- **Shell:**      More integration tests against Beachfront APIs, sh scripts with `jq` as the only external requirement
+- [**Shell:**](https://github.com/venicegeo/bftest-integration#api-integration-tests-shell)      More integration tests against Beachfront APIs, sh scripts with `jq` as the only external requirement

 The **ci** folder also contains the shell scripts that are called to start tests.
 These scripts typically point to another script located in one of the subfolders.